 “After a near disaster during the 2016 Cayuse Mountain Fire, the Tribe now places a premium on energy self-sufficiency,” said Tim Horan, Executive Director of the Spokane Indian Housing Authority.
 “We expect solar to play a big role in helping us achieve this, and the grant from the Tribal Solar Accelerator Fund was the last piece of the puzzle to make our first big project happen.
 We’re grateful to Wells Fargo and GRID Alternatives.”

-We’re excited to break ground on the Spokane project, dubbed “Children of the Sun Solar Initiative,” later this fall.
+We’re excited to break ground on the Spokane project, dubbed “Children of the Sun Solar Initiative,” early next year.
 When complete, the project will provide clean power and reduced energy bills for 14 tribal buildings, including elder housing, community facilities and tribal administrative offices.